13protons/13protons/content/resume.md

   <template #location>Detroit, MI</template>
 </resume-meta>

-I periodically teach for Girl Develop It Detroit on topics such as JavaScript, HTML and CSS.
+I taught classes for Girl Develop It Detroit on topics such as JavaScript, HTML and CSS.
+I delivered pre-set cirriculum in multi-day teaching formats, and developed some of my own cirriculum along the way.

 * <StyleLink href="https://girldevelopit.com">Girl Develop It Website</StyleLink>